Please welcome Samantha Power.

 It's symbolic, but itdoesn't seem like it has power.

 more than half of themare not democratic.

 So you're arguing on behalfof democracy and human rights

 -within their own borders.-Mm-hmm.

-with people who criminalizebeing gay in their countries.
+who criminalize being gay intheir... in their own countries.

 It's hard.
 But when it comesto the kinds of threats